anAddictiveLou/USB-key-dongle/README.md

-# This is my graduation thesis project.
+# This is N4 graduation thesis project.
 ## how to build
 ### PC_Software
   - pip3 install pyinstaller